Buxton’s homer spoils Berríos’ return; Twins beat Jays 3-1

 MINNEAPOLIS (AP) — Byron Buxton’s two-run homer spoiled José Berríos’ return to Minnesota and dealt a blow to Toronto’s postseason hopes as the Twins beat the Blue Jays 3-1 on Friday night.

 Buxton hit his 15th home run of the season in a three-run third inning against Berríos (12-9), who was making his first start in Minnesota since being dealt to Toronto at the trade deadline.

 Berríos pitched six seasons for the Twins after being a first-round draft pick by the club in 2012.

+“He had his best stuff of the year, I think, tonight,” Blue Jays manager Charlie Montoyo said of Berríos.
+“He made that mistake to Buxton.
+But other than that, he gave us a chance.
+He left the game 3-1 and it was just that one pitch.”

 The final road trip of the season has complicated the Blue Jays’ chances for a playoff spot.
 Toronto is 1-4 on the trip after going 1-2 in Tampa Bay and losing the first two games in Minnesota.

-The New York Yankees beat Boston 8-3 on Friday, with the teams tied for the top AL wild-card spot.
-The Blue Jays are three games back.
+The New York Yankees beat Boston 8-3 on Friday.
+The Blue Jays are two games back in the race for the AL’s second wild-card spot.

+“I know it’s kind of not the ideal time to lose three straight but that’s the game,” Toronto outfielder George Springer said.
+“We have to flush it.
+It is what it is.
+We’ve got our guy going tomorrow and we got to really get behind him and we’ll see what happens.”

 Marcus Semien hit his 42nd home run for Toronto, a solo shot to the bullpens in left-center in the sixth inning.
 Semien is one homer shy of the all-time record for second basemen, set by Davey Johnson with Atlanta in 1973.
 He equaled Minnesota’s Brian Dozier (2016) and St. Louis Hall of Famer Rogers Hornsby (1922).